DE Africa Map

 DE Africa Metadata Explorer

 The DE Africa Metadata Explorer is a website that uses existing Open Data Cube infrastructure to inspect metadata for DE Africa services and underlying datasets.
 It includes a time-picker and coverage map to help users find datasets.
+The explorer can be used to locate and download individual data files from DE Africa.

 Open Geospatial Consortium (OGC) Web Services

 The OGC Web Services delivers DE Africa data through standard Application Program Interfaces (APIs).
 It offers users freely available and interoperable data via services that are compatible with international open standards, allowing users to visualise and analyse data with Geographic Information System (GIS) clients.
-While publicly available, ongoing feature and realiability development is underway.